jacksleight/statamic-bard-mutator/docs/data-formats.md

 ## Node Data

-Nodes mostly (but not always) map to block elements in the rendered HTML.
+Nodes mostly map to block elements in the rendered HTML.
 They're used for things like paragraphs, headings and lists.
 Node data looks like this:

 ```yaml
 -